danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 Now the front end developer has to reach out to the back end developer, who may have moved on to another ticket and either have to context switch or tell the front end developer to wait until they have time to fix it.
 So the front end developer will mark the ticket as blocked and move on to something else, hopefully remembering to return to the original ticket whenever the backend developer gets around to merging the fixes.

 The other thing that often happens is there's a deadline to get the feature complete.
-In this case the front end developer may implement some workarounds on the front end to make things seemingly work, when it would have been more efficient to have the back end do this.
+In this case the front end developer may have no choice but to implement some workarounds on the front end to make things seemingly work, when it would have been more efficient to have the back end do this.

 It's not the fault of the PM that is asking for changes, remember Agile tells us we're supposed to embrace change!
 But when the teams are structured as horizontal slices of the stack (database, back end, front end), it creates needless friction to get features complete that are vertical slices through the entire stack.
-I have found it most effective to give every developer autonomy over the entire stack so they can use the appropriate tools to get their job done.
+It's more effective to give every developer autonomy over the entire stack so they can use the appropriate tools to get their job done.

 If some team members prefer to specialize in one area or another, this can still work.
 In this case, have those experts be on the PR reviews, and gradually document their specialized knowledge.
 To the extent that the best practices can be encoded as linting rules, bring those rules into the project linter (more on this in the next section).
 In this way, it's like everyone on the team has the expert sitting beside them as they code, levelling up everyone's knowledge.
 It's also beneficial to the company in case the expert(s) leave.